Assistant Professor in Pathology

 Lee Lab Overview

-The overall goal of the Lee lab’s research program is to improve the therapeutic window of radiation therapy and the survivorship of cancer patients by minimizing the acute and late effects of radiation.
-Our current NIH-funded projects primarily focus on defining the mechanisms underlying the regeneration of epithelial cells in the oral mucosa and the small intestines in response to radiation injury.
-In addition, we are developing novel medical countermeasures for gastrointestinal acute radiation syndrome as well as radiation-induced intestinal fibrosis in the scenarios of nuclear terrorism.
+The overall goal of the Lee Lab is to improve the therapeutic window of radiation therapy and the survivorship of cancer patients by minimizing the acute and late effects of radiation.
+The lab studies mechanisms underlying radiation-induced tissue injury and regeneration to develop novel medical countermeasures and predictive biomarkers.
+The Lee Lab is supported by active NIH grants studying radiation-induced oral mucositis (R01DE033404), gastrointestinal acute radiation syndrome (U01AI186969 and R21AI193496), radiation-induced intestinal fibrosis (U01AI183940) and radiation-induced heart disease (U01AI189426).

 Current Research Interests

-- Critical signaling pathways that regulate the regeneration of normal tissues following acute radiation injury as well as the development of delayed fibrosis
+- Critical signaling pathways that regulate the reprogramming and regeneration of intestinal and oral epithelium following acute radiation injury

 Ongoing Projects

-- Radiation-induced intestinal fibrosis (collaboration with Jatin Roper)
+- Sex difference in radiation-induced intestinal fibrosis (collaboration with Dr. Jatin Roper) (U01AI183940)

 Research